gomorpheus/morpheus-apidoc/source/includes/_invoices.md

 phrase |  | If specified will return a partial match on refName name |  | If specified will return an exact match on refName startDate |  | Only return records with a startDate greater than or equal to the specified date.
-Format is YYYY-MM-DD. endDate |  | Only return records with a startDate less than or equal to the specified date.
+Format is YYYY-MM-DD. endDate |  | Only return records with an endDate less than or equal to the specified date.
 Format is YYYY-MM-DD. period |  | Only return records for period that matches with the specified value.
 This is an alternative to using startDate/endDate.
 Format is YYYY or YYYYMM. refType |  | If specified will return an exact match on refType. eg. ComputeSite (Group), ComputeZone (Cloud), ComputeServer (Host), Instance, Container, User. refId |  | If specified will return an exact match on refId